Soft Condorcet Optimization for Ranking of General Agents: Empirical Evaluation

 \section{Empirical Evaluation}

 We run experiments to demonstrate a number of properties of interest.
-In particular, we are interested in understanding how closely the rankings obtained from SCO approximate those obtained via Kemeny-Young, and aim to provide a comparison to outcomes returned by perturbed optimizers and Elo using several sources of data described below.
+In particular, we are interested in understanding how closely the rankings obtained from SCO approximate those obtained via Kemeny-Young, compare to outcomes returned by perturbed optimizers and Elo using several sources of data: